Black September: Palestinians in Jordan

-After Jordan annexed the West Bank in 1950, it conferred its citizenship on the West Bank Palestinians.
+After the Jordanian annexation of the West Bank in 1950, it conferred its citizenship on the West Bank Palestinians.
 The combined population of the West Bank and Jordan consisted of two-thirds Palestinians (one-third in the West Bank and one-third in the East Bank) and one-third Jordanians.
-Jordan provided Palestinians with seats amounting to half the parliament and Palestinians enjoyed equal opportunities in all sectors of the state.
+Jordan provided Palestinians with seats amounting to half the parliament, and Palestinians enjoyed equal opportunities in all sectors of the state.
 This demographic change influenced Jordanian politics.

 King Hussein considered that the Palestinian problem would remain the country's overriding national security issue; he feared an independent West Bank under PLO administration would threaten the autonomy of his Hashemite kingdom.
-The Palestinian factions were supported variously by many Arab governments, most notably Egypt's President Gamal Abdel Nasser, who gave them political support.
+The Palestinian factions were supported vicariously by many Arab governments, most notably Egypt's President Gamal Abdel Nasser, who gave them political support.

 The Palestinian nationalist organization Fatah started organizing cross-border attacks against Israel in January 1965, often drawing severe Israeli reprisals upon Jordan.
-The Samu Incident launched by Israel on 13 November 1966 was one such reprisal, after three Israeli soldiers were killed by a Fatah landmine.
+The Samu incident launched by Israel on 13 November 1966 was one such reprisal, taking place after three Israeli soldiers were killed by a Fatah landmine.
 The Israeli assault on the Jordanian-controlled West Bank town of As-Samu inflicted heavy casualties on Jordan.
 Israeli writer Avi Shlaim argued that Israel's disproportionate retaliation exacted revenge on the wrong party, as Israeli leaders knew from their interaction with Hussein that he was doing everything he could to prevent such attacks.
 Hussein, who felt he had been betrayed by the Israelis, drew fierce local criticism because of this incident.
 It is thought that this contributed to his decision to join Egypt and Syria's war against Israel in 1967.
 In June 1967 Israel captured the West Bank from Jordan during the Six-Day War.